Chalarangelo/mini.css/docs/v2/DEVLOG.md

 - Tweaked colors and values of other things in the `navigation` module's variables in the flavor file.
 - Updated `navigation` module with optimization and borders.
 - Updated all `box-shadow` variable checks to test for `none` instead of `0` as that is the proper syntax used for no shadows.
 This will help with user-friendliness in customization.
+- Added some extra styling to the `header` component, allowing `span` elements to be used as separators between links.
+- Added defaults to header at the very top.
+- Added description for the `header` component in the `navigation` doc page.